 New Task Created in Pull Request

-Users can also get notifications whenever a new task is created just by creating an event handler similar to the following one:
+Users can also get notifications whenever a new task is created just by creating an listener similar to the following one:

 In the image above, the event should be

-If a new task is created, then the email addresses configured in the event handler will receive an email with a content similar to this:
+If a new task is created, then the email addresses configured in the listener will receive an email with a content similar to this:

 User admin has just created the following task: Copy content from branch FOO-123.
 Please take a look at this pull request for more information: a modification on branch basic_branching